-Mexican Mayor Blasts Migrants, Calls ‘Pot Smokers’ & ‘Bums’ As 108 Caravan Members Arrested
+Mexican Mayor Blasts Migrants, Calls Them ‘Pot Smokers’ And ‘Bums’ As 108 Caravan Members Are Arrested

 Though the controversial mayor of Tijuana was forced — by public pressure — to recant his previous statements that the migrants were “bums” and “pot smokers” who were primarily interested in upsetting the “tranquility and security of Tijuana,” there have been some problematic altercations between the new arrivals and the established authorities.

 Tijuana’s city law enforcement authorities have released statements, per El Sol de Tijuana, that 108 Central American migrants have so far been arrested.
 Of that group of lawbreakers, 104 of them were minor crimes — including drug possession, public disturbance, and public intoxication.
-The remaining four were brought up on more serious charges of insulting authorities, robbery, and inciting violence.
+The remaining four were brought up on more serious charges of insulting authorities, robbery and inciting violence.

-Earlier reporting from the Washington Times indicates that at least 34 of the migrants charges with the aforementioned offenses will be deported back to their home nations.
+Earlier reporting from the Washington Times indicates that at least 34 of the migrants charged with the aforementioned offenses will be deported back to their home nations.

-With the mayor himself describing many of the recent refugee claimants as having “arrived all of sudden, with a lot of people – not all … but a lot – were aggressive and cocky,” in comparison to the Haitians who traversed Mexico last year in the hopes of crossing the U.S.-Mexico border, who Gastelum described as having “arrived with their papers, with a clear vision… in an orderly way, they never asked us for food or shelter,” it seems that the tension is far from over.
+Still, it seems that the tension is far from over.
+The mayor has described many of the recent refugee claimants as having “arrived all of sudden, with a lot of people – not all … but a lot – were aggressive and cocky.”
+His response is notably different from his statements made about the influx of Haitian immigrants last year, where he detailed how they “arrived with their papers, with a clear vision… in an orderly way, they never asked us for food or shelter.”

 As the Washington Times reports, most members of the Central American caravan have already refused repeated offers from the Mexican government of residency and asylum.